aws-samples/dcv-web-portal/README.md

 In order to create an Admin user, you must add the Cognito user to the Cognito group 'admin'.

-In a production environment, you should probably use a directory (eg. AD or equivalent) to connect to the instances.
+In a production environment, you should use a directory (eg. AD or equivalent) to connect to the instances.

 ### Creating / Changing the templates for the workstations